openstack/openstack-ansible-ops/elk_metrics_6x/readme.rst

 like Kibana will use when connecting to elasticsearch.
 If this option is omitted, the first node in the elasticsearch cluster will be used.

 Optional | configure haproxy endpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Edit the `/etc/openstack_deploy/user_variables.yml` file and add fiel following lines
+Edit the `/etc/openstack_deploy/user_variables.yml` file and add the following lines.

 .. code-block:: yaml